amspector100/mlr_knockoff_paper/README.md

 The directory ``sims`` contains the code which actually runs the simulations.
 It also contains a ``all_sims.sh`` files which will replicate the exact simulation settings in the paper.
 The exception is that the data for a few plots was simulated directly in the ``final-plots/final_plots.ipynb`` notebook.

+The code needed to replicate the three real data applications are in the ``real_data/`` subdirectory.